-- standalone-the container's command console's patch shell has commands for managing the patching process - fabric-patching a fabric requires applying the patch to a profile and then applying the profile to a container.
+- standalone-the container's command console's patch shell has commands for managing the patching process - fabric-patching a fabric requires applying the patch to a profile and then applying the profile to a container

 The management console is the recommended way to patch containers in a fabric.
-See Using the Management Console or more information.
+See chapter "Patching a Fabric" in "Management Console User Guide" for more information.

-20.1.
+19.2.
 FINDING THE RIGHT PATCHES TO APPLY